-AQS, Speciation Trends Network (STN), and IMPROVE monitoring data are available throughout the lower 48 United States and Hawai'i.
+AQS, Speciation Trends Network (STN), and IMPROVE monitoring data are available throughout the lower 48 United States.
 The years for which data are available for specific pollutants are variable, as regulatory needs have changed over time.
 The last date for which data are available varies by location and depends on the diligence with which agencies report updates.
-In general, AQS and STN data are considered up-to-date through January 2018 for most locations.
-IMPROVE data are available from March 1988 through June 2017 for PM{2.5} and its species.
+In general, AQS and STN data are considered up-to-date through mid-2021 for most locations.
+IMPROVE data are available from March 1988 through December 2020 for PM{2.5} and its species.
 Specific availability by pollutant is as follows:

-- AQS monitoring data for NO2, NO_x, SO2, and O3 beginning in 1979, and CO beginning in 1980 - AQS monitoring data for PM10 beginning in 1983 and IMPROVE monitoring beginning in 1999 - AQS monitoring data for PM{2.5} beginning in 1999, IMPROVE monitoring data beginning in 1988 - AQS monitoring data for sulfate (SO42-) and nitrate (NO3-) beginning in 2000 - STN monitoring data for elemental carbon and organic carbon (EC/OC) beginning February 2000, IMPROVE monitoring data for EC/OC beginning March 1988 - STN and IMPROVE monitoring data for selected elemental species (aluminum, arsenic, bromine, cadmium, calcium, chromium, cobalt, copper, iron, potassium, manganese, sodium, silicon, selenium, sulfur, nickel, vanadium, and zinc) beginning in 1988 - IPN monitoring data for PM{2.5}, PM15, PM{15-2.5}, and PM30 between 1979 and 1982
+- AQS monitoring data for NO2, NO_X, SO2, O3, and CO beginning in 1980 - AQS monitoring data for PM10 beginning in 1983 and IMPROVE monitoring beginning in 1999 - AQS monitoring data for PM{2.5} beginning in 1999, IMPROVE monitoring data beginning in 1988 - AQS monitoring data for sulfate (SO42-) and nitrate (NO3-) beginning in 2000 - STN monitoring data for elemental carbon and organic carbon (EC/OC) beginning February 2000, IMPROVE monitoring data for EC/OC beginning March 1988 - STN and IMPROVE monitoring data for selected elemental species (aluminum, arsenic, bromine, cadmium, calcium, chromium, cobalt, copper, iron, potassium, manganese, sodium, silicon, selenium, sulfur, nickel, vanadium, and zinc) beginning in 1988 - IPN monitoring data for PM{2.5}, PM15, PM{15-2.5}, and PM30 between 1979 and 1982